-One of the reasons why the problem of determining the rank index of the curve $\mathcal{C}$ in \Cref{thm:main} is interesting is that, unlike previously known varieties satisfying property $\QR(3)$, which are all linearly normal, there is the difficulty that $\mathcal{C}$ is not linearly normal and hence its properties change continuously as the projection center $p$ varies.
+One of the main reasons why determining the rank index of the curve $\mathcal{C}$ in \Cref{thm:main} is interesting is that, in contrast to all previously studied varieties satisfying property $\QR(3)$, which are linearly normal, the curve $\mathcal{C}$ is not linearly normal.
+As a consequence, its geometric and algebraic properties depend continuously on the choice of the projection center $p$.

-In the proof of \Cref{thm:main}.\eqref{thm:mainitem1}, we use the fact that there is a unique rational normal surface scroll $\mathcal{S}$ that contains $\mathcal{C}$.
+In the proof of \Cref{thm:main}\eqref{thm:mainitem1}, we use the fact that there is a unique rational normal surface scroll $\mathcal{S}$ that contains $\mathcal{C}$.
 Indeed, the homogeneous ideal of $\mathcal{C}$ is generated by that of $\mathcal{S}$ and the quadratic polynomials obtained from the equation of $\mathcal{C}$ as a divisor of $\mathcal{S}$.
-Note that the existence of such a surface $\mathcal{S}$ can be found in \cite[Proposition 1.2]{MR951640} and \cite[Theorem 7.3]{MR2274517} and the uniqueness of $\mathcal{S}$ is recently proven in \cite[Theorem 5.2]{kimsome}.
+Note that the existence of such a surface $\mathcal{S}$ can be found in \cite[Proposition 1.2]{MR951640} and \cite[Theorem 7.3]{MR2274517} and the uniqueness of $\mathcal{S}$ is recently proven in \cite[Theorem 5.2]{MR4816776}.
 We provide a new constructive proof of the existence of $\mathcal{S}$ by using the apolar ideal of the binary form corresponding to the projection center $p$ in \Cref{sec:gens}.

-The proof of \Cref{thm:main}. \eqref{thm:mainitem2} is obtained by combining the framework of induction on the degree of $\mathcal{C}$ with the investigation of rank $3$ quadratic equations of $\tilde{\mathcal{C}}$ that are also contained in the homogeneous ideal of $\mathcal{C}$.
+The proof of \Cref{thm:main}\eqref{thm:mainitem2} is obtained by combining induction on the degree of $\mathcal{C}$ with the investigation of rank $3$ quadratic equations of $\tilde{\mathcal{C}}$ that are also contained in the homogeneous ideal of $\mathcal{C}$.